 Jack Beardsley 1903-1903

-The eighth child of Isaac and Anne Turner Beardsley, Jack was born in Shottle in 1903.
+The eighth child of Isaac and Anne Turner Beardsley, Jack was born at Shottle in 1903.
 He was baptised at St Peter’s Church, Belper, on 21st May 1903 but died in June 1903 aged 3 weeks.
 He was buried at Duffield Cemetery on 11th June 1903.

 John Isaac Beardsley 1884-1921